-Valves are devices for controlling the energy flow.
-They can control and 4.3 Valves regulate the flow direction of the hydraulic fluid, the pressure, the flow rate and, consequently, the flow velocity.
+4.3 Valves Valves are devices for controlling the energy flow.
+They can control and regulate the flow direction of the hydraulic fluid, the pressure, the flow rate and, consequently, the flow velocity.
 There are four valve types selected in accordance with the problem in question.

-These valves control the direction of flow of the hydraulic fluid and, thus, the direction of motion and the positioning of the working com-
+Directional control valves These valves control the direction of flow of the hydraulic fluid and, thus, the direction of motion and the positioning of the working components.
 Directional control valves may be actuated manually, mechanically, electrically, pneumatically or hydraulically.
 They convert and amplify signals (manual, electric or pneumatic) forming an interface between the power control section and the signal control section.